Working with Mazda’s Suppliers

 Survey on Conflict Minerals

 Believing that the status of use of conflict minerals should be clarified urgently and in detail, Mazda conducts a separate survey on this issue.
-In FY March 2015, the Company after a briefing session for 84 suppliers of Mazda and its production site in Mexico, Mazda de Mexico Vehicle Operation (MMVO), a pilot survey on their status of use was conducted.
+Based on the pilot survey in FY March 2015, the Company conducted a full-scale survey in FY March 2016 targeting 301 suppliers of the parts and materials of the vehicles to be supplied to Toyota Motor Corporation, in response to its request.

 The Supplier Evaluation System

-Also, Mazda comprehensively evaluates its suppliers every year (235 suppliers in 2014) from the perspectives of quality, cost, deadline accuracy, etc., in order to build more positive business relationships with them, and passes the results of these evaluations back to the suppliers.
+Also, Mazda comprehensively evaluates its suppliers every year (257 suppliers in 2015) from the perspectives of quality, pricing, delivery time, etc., in order to build more positive business relationships with them, and passes the results of these evaluations back to the suppliers.
 Outstanding suppliers are recognized with awards.
-The Company has also introduced CSR-based evaluation, giving special awards to suppliers that have made outstanding proposals on weight trimming, which greatly affects environmental performance such as fuel efficiency.
+The Company has also introduced CSRbased evaluation, giving special awards to suppliers that have made outstanding proposals on weight trimming, which greatly affects environmental performance such as fuel efficiency.

-Quality management system, research & development system, technological capacity, management status, production and delivery capacity, quality of goods or services procured, pricing, delivery status, and other items in Supplier CSR Guidelines
+Quality management system, research & development system, technological capacity, production and delivery capacity, financial conditions; quality, pricing, delivery time of goods or services procured, and other items in the Supplier CSR Guidelines.

 Handling of Business Continuity (BCP) in the Supply Chain

 Mazda is presently upgrading and expanding its business continuity plan (BCP) to prepare for risks and avoid long-term suspension of business that would extensively impact society.
-For procedures when suppliers are affected by disasters, the Company has compiled the Risk Management Procedures for Affected Suppliers, based on which procedures for building a response system, making an initial response, etc. are shared with the suppliers.
+For procedures when suppliers are affected by disasters, the Company has compiled the Risk Management Procedures for Affected Suppliers.
 Assuming a large-scale disaster, risks for each supplier were identified in terms of substitutability, location, and business continuity.
 By sharing the identified risks, measures against them will be developed.
-Mazda will continue to enhance BCP, which enables early recovery while placing the highest priority on human life.
+To enable early recovery while placing the highest priority on human life, the Company has introduced the “SCRkeeper,”*3 a supply chain risk management system, with the aim of enhancing its initial response and risk management.
+The Company will continue to enhance its BCP.

 Communicating with Suppliers